-This Quality of Life scale will help you to consider all the factors that affect your pet's happiness and sense of well-being.
-Of course, these decisions should always be made with the guidance of your veterinarian.
+This Quality of Life Scale will help you to consider all the factors that affect your pet’s happiness and sense of well-being.
+Maui Humane Society does not provide euthanasia services to the public and recommends that this decision be made with the guidance of your pet’s veterinarian.

 Coping with the Death of a Pet

 Animals provide companionship, acceptance, emotional support, and unconditional love.
 If you understand and accept this bond between humans and animals, you’ve already taken the first step toward coping with pet loss: knowing that it is okay to grieve when a pet dies.

 People love their pets and consider them members of their family.
 You may have celebrated your pets’ birthdays, or carried pictures of them in your wallet.
 So when your beloved pet dies, it’s not unusual to feel overwhelmed by the intensity of your sorrow.
 Understanding how you grieve and finding ways to cope with your loss can bring you closer to the day when memories bring smiles, instead of tears.

 Everybody grieves differently when they experience the loss of a pet.
 Seniors, families with small children, and even surviving family pets will need help dealing with the loss in their lives in a healthy, balanced way.

 What can I do to work through my grief?